ibm-cloud-docs/vpc/fl-ordering.md

 {:generic: data-hd-programlang="generic"}
 {:download: .download}
 {:DomainName: data-hd-keyref="DomainName"}
+{:help: data-hd-content-type='help'}
+{:support: data-reuse='support'}

 # Creating a flow log collector
 {: #ordering-flow-log-collector}
+{: help}
+{: support}

 You can order and provision a flow log collector for a specific Virtual Private Cloud (VPC), subnet, instance, or interface.
-Before you begin, make sure that you review the use cases listed in [About flow logs](/docs/vpc?topic=vpc-fl-prereq) and satisfy the following prerequisites.
+Before you begin, make sure that you review the use cases listed in [About flow logs](/docs/vpc?topic=vpc-flow-logs) and satisfy the following prerequisites.

 When provisioning a flow log collector, keep in mind that [the finest granularity wins](/docs/vpc?topic=vpc-flow-logs#flow-logs-granularity-wins).
 {: tip}